Cursor

 • Example prompt: Check for new available fixes using the Mobb MCP.

-Deploying a Rulebook for Automated Fix Checks
+Deploying a Rulebook for Automated Security Scanning and Fixing

 Troubleshooting